Janis-F/Janis-F/README.md

 ## 🌟 About Me

 I'm passionate about harnessing the power of data to transform businesses, with a background in fintech and project management.
-Currently, I'm expanding my skills in data science at Turing College, focusing on big data, data visualization, and machine learning.
+Currently, I'm expanding my data skills at Turing College, focusing on data analysis and machine learning.

 - 🥩 Favorite food: Rib Eye Steak
 - 🎧 Favorite music: UK Hip Hop